Is GWA Group Limited's (ASX:GWA) Stock Price Struggling As A Result Of Its Mixed Financials?

 So, based on the above formula, the ROE for GWA Group is:

-The 'return' is the amount earned after tax over the last twelve months.
-One way to conceptualize this is that for each A$1 of shareholders' capital it has, the company made A$0.12 in profit.
+The 'return' is the income the business earned over the last year.
+Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.12 in profit.

 GWA Group's Earnings Growth And 12% ROE

-Earnings growth is an important metric to consider when valuing a stock.
+Earnings growth is a huge factor in stock valuation.
 The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
 Doing so will help them establish if the stock's future looks promising or ominous.
 One good indicator of expected earnings growth is the P/E ratio which determines the price the market is willing to pay for a stock based on its earnings prospects.
 So, you may want to check if GWA Group is trading on a high P/E or a low P/E, relative to its industry.

 Moreover, GWA Group has been paying dividends for at least ten years or more suggesting that management must have perceived that the shareholders prefer dividends over earnings growth.
-Our latest analyst data shows that the future payout ratio of the company is expected to drop to 73% over the next three years.
+Existing analyst estimates suggest that the company's future payout ratio is expected to drop to 75% over the next three years.
 The fact that the company's ROE is expected to rise to 17% over the same period is explained by the drop in the payout ratio.

 Overall, we have mixed feelings about GWA Group.
 While the company does have a high rate of return, its low earnings retention is probably what's hampering its earnings growth.
 That being so, the latest industry analyst forecasts show that the analysts are expecting to see a huge improvement in the company's earnings growth rate.
-To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.
+To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.